• Skip to main content

 The best way to thaw them is to place them in the refrigerator and let them thaw overnight before you cook them.
 However, we all know that isn’t always possible.
 To quickly thaw them in about 15 minutes, put them in a colander in the sink and let cold water run over them.

-Shrimp are sold by their size and by the pound.
+For adults, I usually plan for about ten to twelve shrimp per person.
+They are sold by their size and by the pound.
 Unfortunately, sizes are not regulated, so it’s best to buy them by weight.
 The bigger they are, the fewer you get per pound.
-For adults, I usually plan for about ten to twelve per person.

 • You will have leftover seasoned flour that you can reuse the next time you make this dish.
 Just pop the bag containing the flour in the freezer and pull it out when you need it again.